ff13dfly/EasyPolka/gateway/hub/README.md

 - Question: how to verify the node, both `Hub` and `vService`.
 - The security is in hand of `Hub`.
 The `Hub` can test the `vService` exposed method to check wether it works properly. ( If node want to cheat `Hub`, it can response correctly.
 Still security problem. )

+- Two ways to run, one is anonymous, one is account.

 ## Workflow

 ### Way 1, vService voluntary